A good sleep is the building block for the day.

 Sleep towards the healthy living

-Sleep is essential for mental health, physical health and peoples overall quality of life.
+Sleep is essential for our mental and physical health and therefore our overall quality of life.
 Chronic sleep deficiency can affect brain function and heart health, as well as increase the risk of certain health conditions, such as diabetes, obesity, kidney disease and stroke.

 Good sleep quality has positive effects such as feeling rested, normal reflexes, and positive relationships.
 Poor sleep quality consequences include fatigue, irritability, daytime dysfunction, slowed responses, and increased caffeine/alcohol intake.